-South Carolina Department Date Bond Execu ited
+South Carolina Department of Transportation Date Bond Execu ted

-of Transportation

-BID BOND
+В ID BOND

 Principal

 Surety

-Amount of Bond 5% OF Total Cost to Complete as sh nown on the Cost Proposal Bid form Date of Bid
+Amount of Bond 5% OF Total Cost to Complete as shown on the Cost Proposal Bio l form Date of Bid

 Project

-KNOW ALL MEN BY THESE PRESENTS, above named are held and firmly bound unto the South Department, in the sum of the amount stated above, for our heirs, executors, administrators, and successors, join The condition of this obligation is such as to execute a contract and cause to be executed bonds accept the Project identified above and PROPOSER's Response (20) days after the receipt by the PROPOSER of Contract included in the RFP on the basis of the terms at together with and accompanied by a Performance and Interest website under "Standard Forms", in the total amount of conforming to the bond forms located on the Design-But Contract Price, , and that failure to perform shall be just understood that in the event of the annulment of the away the Department, not as penalty, but as an agreed liquidate reasonable under the circumstances existing as of the Profor losses its will incur as a result of Proposer's failure to be fulfilled and Performance and Indemnity and Payme satisfactory to the Department, this obligation shall be a IN WITNESS THEREOF, the above-burdent indicated above, the name and corporate seal of each coundersigned representative, pursuant to authority of its confidence in the confidence of the proposer's part of the proposer's part of the payment of the proposer's failure to be fulfilled and Performance and Indemnity and Payme satisfactory to the Department, this obligation shall be a supplied to the proposer's failure to perform the payment of the proposer's failure to perform the proposer's failu Carolina Department of To the payment of which sum ntly and severally, firmly be operate as a guarantee that ptable to the Department, a se to RFP, should the same act forms from the Depart and conditions set forth in to indemnity bond conforming said Contract's Contract F will website under "Standa at and adequate cause for the ard, the amount of this gua ted damage and as difficultated to enter into the Contract.
-In the bonds, as set forth in the null and void; otherwise to parties have executed this in proporting body. ransportation, hereinafter well and truly to be many these presents.
-The PROPOSER will fall as set forth in Request be accepted, and that nument, Proposer will execute RFP and PROPOSE to bond forms located Price (as defined therein and Forms", in the amount e annulment of the awarrantee shall immediated to determine, agreed be did to the RFP) to compose Should each and all of the Proposal, be executed, remain in full force and instrument under their saffixed and these presents. er called the ade, we bind ourselves, ally and promptly at for Proposal (RFP) for ot longer than twenty cute the form of ER'S Response to RFP on the Design-Build),, and a Payment bond at of 100% of such rds; and it is fully y be at the disposal of between the parties are ensate the Department the foregoing conditions bonds being I effect.
-Everal seals on the date ints duly signed by its
+KNOW ALL MEN BY THESE PRESENTS, That above named are held and firmly bound unto the South Caro Department, in the sum of the amount stated above, for the pour heirs, executors, administrators, and successors, jointly a The condition of this obligation is such as to opera execute a contract and cause to be executed bonds acceptable the Project identified above and PROPOSER's Response to (20) days after the receipt by the PROPOSER of Contract for Contract included in the RFP on the basis of the terms and cotogether with and accompanied by a Performance and Indem website under "Standard Forms", in the total amount of said conforming to the bond forms located on the Design-Build website under the circumstance of the annulment of the award, the Department, not as penalty, but as an agreed liquidated department, not as penalty, but as an agreed liquidated department, not as penalty, but as an agreed liquidated department, not as penalty, but as an agreed liquidated department, not as a result of Proposer's failure to entitle fulfilled and Performance and Indemnity and Payment both satisfactory to the Department, this obligation shall be null a IN WITNESS THEREOF, the above-burden participation of the proposer indicated above, the name and corporate seal of each corporate undersigned representative, pursuant to authority of its governormal presence of: Witness (2 Required) 1 lina Department of Transpayment of which sum would severally, firmly by the as a guarantee that the te to the Department, all a RFP, should the same be orms from the Department on the Department of the Standard I adequate cause for the allowed the Date (as defined the terminal of the Contract.
+Should be the Department of the Principle of the Department of the sportation, hereinafte cell and truly to be mathese presents.
+PROPOSER will further set forth in Request accepted, and that not, Proposer will executed, and forms located to the desire of the amount and the set forms, in the amount tee shall immediately determine, agreed be in the RFP) to compete the proposal, be executed, main in full force and trument under their set. r called the de, we bind ourselves, ally and promptly to for Proposal (RFP) foot longer than twenty ute the form of R'S Response to RFP on the Design-Build and a Payment bond at of 100% of such dos; and it is fully be at the disposal of etween the parties are ensate the Department the foregoing conditions bonds being effect.

-n Presence of: Witness (2 Required) INDIVIDUA L OR PARTNERSHIP

-2. (Seal)
+2 (Seal)

-CD- :

-Attest Corporate Pr шеграг

-Secretary Business Add dress

-Witness (2 Required) ${\text{By}}$ Affix
+AttestSecretary Witness (2 Required) 1 Corporate Prince Business Address By Affix

-· Бу Corporate

-2 Title Seal
+2 Title Corporate Seal

-Corporate Su rety

-Witness (2 Required) Business
+Witness (2 Required) Corporate Suret у Business

-Address

-1 By Affix Corporate
+1 2.
+By Affix Corporate Seal

-Sent